earthman131/MagFFor2D/README.md

 # MagFFor2D

-A wavenumber-domain approach for 3-D forward modeling of gravity anomalies and gradients.
+% A wavenumber-domain approach for quasi 3-D forward modeling of magneitc anomalies and gradients.

 Developed by Lianghui Guo and Yatong Cui.

+# Principles

+MagFFor2D is a Matlab code for magnetic wavenumber-domain forward modeling of a 3D mesh model.
+Suppose that the 3D magnetization model consists of several flat layers with the same thickness from top to bottom, and each layer is composed of a set of regularly arranged vertical prisms with the same size but different values of magnetization .
+MagFFor2D is suitable for fast forward modeling of large-scale models and can directly calculate the anomalies of the observational surface.

 # Prerequisites